-Spain will hold an early general election on April 28.
-Prime Minister Pedro Sanchez called the vote after the Spanish parliament rejected his budget proposals for 2019, forcing his minority Socialist government to resign.
-The elections come at a time of increasing fragmentation and polarization in Spanish politics, creating uncertainty regarding the future of the country's domestic and foreign policy.
-But no matter who ultimately takes charge, the next administration in Madrid will be forced to cope with political, economic and foreign policy challenges ranging from separatism in Catalonia to an uneven economic recovery.
+Spain will hold an early general election on April 28 called by Prime Minister Pedro Sanchez after the Spanish parliament rejected his budget proposals for 2019, forcing his minority Socialist government to resign.
+The elections come at a time of increasing fragmentation and polarization in Spanish politics, creating uncertainty regarding the future of Spanish domestic and foreign policy.
+But no matter who ultimately takes charge, the next administration in Madrid will be forced to cope with political, economic and foreign policy challenges ranging from separatism in Catalonia to an uneven economic recovery....

 Copyright © Stratfor Enterprises, LLC.
 All rights reserved.